 LEDs broke the old rating scale for lightbulbs due to their energy efficiency.
 While older bulbs will be rated in wattage, LEDs are rated in pure light output.
 The unit of measurement used to compare them is lumens.

 Higher lumens mean more light, naturally, and the energy efficiency means getting the most out of every watt of energy put into them.
 The light will nearly always be brighter than a standard bulb, while also not taking any extra energy to achieve their power.

-It might seem like a cheaper option to go with a $20 pair of bright halogen bulbs, but the truth is that you’ll end up spending more money by doing so in the long run.
+It might seem like a good idea to go with a cheap pair of bright halogen bulbs, but the truth is that you’ll end up spending more money by doing so in the long run.
 LEDs are rated in tens of thousands of hours of lifespan.
 If you have an older vehicle then your lights may very well outlast the car itself.

 While they might cost a little bit more upfront, switching over means getting the most out of each dollar you put into them.